 No, the only way to get the AirTag back to 100% is to swap out the battery using the method detailed above

-Open the Find My app on your iOS device, then tap Items and locate the AirTag you wish to check the battery status of.
+Open the Find My app on your iOS device, tap Items, and locate the AirTag you wish to check the battery status.
 There should be a battery indicator visible.
 If your AirTag is low on battery you’ll see a note of this here.